Guardia de Honor: Radicalization during the Philippine Revolution

 By the 1890s a wave of revolutionary fervor had changed the Guardia de Honor to something more radical.
 The group's activities are unclear between 1896-98 are unclear, but two Augustinian priests, Joaquin Duran and Ulpiano Herrero, testified that the Guardias were employed by Dominicans to subvert the teachings of the Katipunan.
-A pamphlet in Pampanga issued by Father Zacarias Lizarraga on April 1898 supports this claim, calling upon the Guardias to pray fervently and increase their courage so that Spain might win the war against the United States.
+A pamphlet in Pampanga issued by Father Zacarias Lizarraga in April 1898 supports this claim, calling upon the Guardias to pray fervently and increase their courage so that Spain might win the war against the United States.
 Lizarraga, who was also the Director of the Guardia de Honor, enjoined cofrades to oppose the Katipunan, who had been punished by the Church with excommunication.
 With the revolution in full swing, most clerics were arrested by katipuneros and put to jail by revolutionary provincial leaders.
 There are claims that, faced with a lack of spiritual guidance, and perhaps spurred on by Dominicans in Manila, abandoned parishioners in Pangasinan rose up in counter-revolt against the Katipunan.
 However, modern research suggests that there was indication that the Guardias engaged in resistance against the Republic because of these factors.

 After the terms of the Pact of Biak-na-Bato, which enforced a truce between Emilio Aguinaldo and the Spanish colonial government and the former's subsequent exile, members of the cofradia became "pseudo-guards" and were described as similar to other politico-religious movements such as Gabinistas in Pampanga, the Colorums in San Cristobal, the Babailanes, or even the Katipunan itself.
 Considered a "new form of brigandage" by the colonial government, Guardias were persecuted by the Guardia Civil.
 The Bishop of Vigan, meanwhile, prohibited its religious ceremonies.

-On August 1897, the governor of Pangasinan noted a marked increase of membership in the society.
+In August 1897, the governor of Pangasinan noted a marked increase of membership in the society.
 Guardias were observed to be preparing machetes, particularly in the towns of Calasiao and Urbiztondo, which were famed for their foundries.
 This was ignored by the governor in order to keep the semblance of peace.
 By October more reports of unusual preparations from the Guardias circulated in the province, and by February 1898, the "fanatics" commenced their "pillaging" throughout Pangasinan, prompting a response from the government.
 Don Juan Ferrer, relating his eyewitness account, relays that the Guardia de Honor, being a society to venerate the Virgin Mary, prayed to her for guidance in the struggle against the Spanish.
 Arrested Guardias in December 1898 also testified that their organization was broken up by the Spanish colonial government on account of the Revolution, and that their primer jefe was Aguinaldo himself.